microsoft/pai/docs/manual/cluster-admin/how-to-set-up-virtual-clusters.md

           cellNumber: 3
 ```

 In the above example, we set up 2 VCs: `default` and `v100`.
 The `default` VC has 2 K80 nodes, and `V100` VC has 3 V100 nodes.
-Every K80 node has 4 K80 GPUs and Every V100 nodes has 4 V100 GPUs.
+Every K80 node has 4 K80 GPUs and every V100 node has 4 V100 GPUs.

 ## Configure CPU and GPU SKU on the Same Node